ONeilGavin/Java-TextChat/README.md

 __Usage:__
-First, start the server the program will use by running Server.java Next, for each client trying to use run Client.java
+First, start the server the program will use by running Server.java Next, run Client.java for each client to connect to the server

 ![](Images/Client.png)
 Then, enter your username, click on "Connect" and start chatting!